GalinaKrukova/GalinaKrukova/external_tools.md

 OSINT and Investigation Tools | Free

-**Basic Description:** The Twitter Account Detector is a Chrome extension offers a quick way to show all twitter accounts from the page its on.
+**Basic Description:** The Twitter Account Detector is a Chrome extension that offers a quick way to show all twitter accounts from the page its on.
 This extension helps you find Twitter/X accounts for the page its on so you can contact or follow them easily.

 **Website:** [Twitter Account Detector Chrome Extension](https://chrome.google.com/webstore/detail/twitter-account-detector/papcdbgfejihdinhieggiamjnkclhkck)